 Investors like you will help push forward the mission of Tulsa Real Estate Fund to create real estate opportunities and add value in urban communities.
 The funds focus is to repair the residents of distressed communities through socio-economic revitalization.
 With our grassroots approach, we will have access to the most advantageous value-added opportunities and community partnerships.
 Our team also has combined experience of over 100 years in the areas of finance and real estate development.
 This experience, in addition to our public impact, gives us a unique edge in the marketplace.
 The importance lies in allowing all conscience and like-minded people an opportunity to share in the benefits and solutions.

 Yes!
-You may give us a call at 1-844-73-TULSA or send us an email at [email protected] using the subject line: Customer Service to inquire about your account status or for general customer service.
+You may give us a call at 1-844-73-TULSA or send us an email to [email protected] to inquire about your account status and or submit general questions.

 Yes, thanks to the Jobs Act.
 In 2012, President Barack Obama signed the Jumpstart Our Business Startups Act, or JOBS Act, into law.
 This law is intended to encourage funding of small businesses in the United States by easing many of the country's securities regulations.